NMAAHC/documentation/01_cataloging/TBM_cataloging_guidelines_moving_images.md

 <img src="images/TBM_cataloging_MI_16.jpg">

-###### ___Black Journal: The Black Woman (2017.32.1.1ab)___: In the example above, an episode of an education television program (nonfiction, formal work), the active constituents are the director and producer and are listed first.
+###### *BLACK JOURNAL: THE BLACK WOMAN (2017.32.1.1ab)*: In the example above, an episode of an education television program (nonfiction, formal work), the active constituents are the director and producer and are listed first.
 The remaining constituents are listed afterwards, using roles typical for nonfiction works, such as “Interview of,” “Interview by,” and “Subject of.”
 <br>

 <img src="images/TBM_cataloging_MI_17.jpg">

-###### ___Cab Calloway Home Movie #2 (2015.273.2.2.1abc)___: In the example above, a home movie filmed by jazz musician Cab Calloway (nonfiction, informal work), the active constituents are Cab and Nuffie Calloway, who filmed the home movie.
+###### *CAB CALLOWAY HOME MOVIE #2 (2015.273.2.2.1abc)*: In the example above, a home movie filmed by jazz musician Cab Calloway (nonfiction, informal work), the active constituents are Cab and Nuffie Calloway, who filmed the home movie.
 They are listed first using the “Created by” constituent role type.
 The passive constituents are listed afterwards using the “Subject of” role type.
 <p>

 <blockquote>